flyteorg/flyte/rsts/concepts/launchplans.rst

 The Association between Workflows and LaunchPlans
 --------------------------------------------------
 Every workflow comes with a `default` launch plan that has the same name as that of a workflow.
 The default launch plan is authored (in code) as part of creating a new workflow.
-A launch plan version can only ever be mapped to one WF version; meaning a launch plan version cannot be used twice.
+A launch plan version can only ever be mapped to one workflow version; meaning a launch plan version cannot be used twice.
 This is because part of what makes a new launch plan version is the mapping to the specific workflow version.

 .. note::
    Users rarely interact with the default launch plan.